Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Methodology

 For each SQL query \(s_i\), we sample a style \(\tau \sim \text{Uniform}(\mathcal{T})\) and assemble the prompt as \(P_{\text{nl}}(I, s_i^{\text{aug}}, S, \tau)\).
 The LLM then generates an NL question:

 To ensure both semantic fidelity and linguistic diversity, we generate \(k\) candidate questions \(\{q_{i1}, \dots, q_{ik}\}\) for each \(s_i^{\text{aug}}\) by independently sampling a new style \(\tau\) for each generation.
-Among these candidates, we compute pairwise semantic similarities and retain the question with the highest average similarity to the others, thereby preserving semantic consistency while encouraging stylistic variation.
+Among these candidates, we select the candidate question that maximizes semantic consistency with the underlying SQL query, while maintaining agreement across stylistic variants.
 The final synthetic dataset is constructed as \(\mathcal{D} = \{(q_i, s_i^{\text{aug}})\}_{i=1}^{N}\), where \(N\) is the number of distinct SQL queries.
 This approach yields a dataset with rich linguistic variation and broad semantic coverage, enhancing both robustness and generalization in downstream applications.